open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-Look up the equivalent ISO 3166-1 alpha-2 code in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/country">authority table</a> and convert to lowercase.
+1. <a href="operations.md#get-the-bid-for-a-lottender">Get the bid for a LotTender</a>.
-<a href="operations.md#get-the-bid-for-a-lottender">Get the bid for a LotTender</a> and add to the bid's `.countryOfOrigin` array.
+2. If the value of the field is `1A0` (Kosovo), add 'XK' to the bid's `.countriesOfOrigin` array.
+Otherwise, look up the equivalent ISO 3166-1 alpha-2 code in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/country">authority table</a> and add to the bid's `.countriesOfOrigin` array.

 ```xml
 <efac:Origin>